1st Place – Flash 405, February 2020: “Bright Spot”

 I was willing to listen to reason but the two of them got so heated over it I almost had to referee.
 But all argument ended when it dawned on us that IT WAS FRED’S TURN TO BRING THE BEER!

-Born in Mississippi and moving to South Carolina as a teen, Roy Haymond, Jr. played clarinet in Charleston (SC) Symphony before graduating from N. Charleston High School.
-Hitched in USMC, graduate of U. of SC.
-Career classroom teacher, the staff of small-town weekly.
-Pieces published in mostly obscure journals in 16 states and Canada.
-Now retired to rural enclave where he writes and plays tenor sax (has been a hit in retirement homes).
+Born in Mississippi and moving to South Carolina as a teen, Roy Haymond, Jr. played clarinet in the Charleston Symphony before graduating from North Charleston High School.
+Hitched in USMC and a graduate of the University of South Carolina, he’s a career classroom teacher and on the staff of a small-town weekly.
+His pieces have been published in mostly obscure journals in sixteen states and Canada.
+He’s now retired to a rural enclave where he writes and plays tenor sax (and has been a hit in retirement homes)